 If you are visiting San Juan, then you may want a little rest and relaxation, or as the locals may say, a siesta.
-If your idea of a vacation includes a beach break, then you are in luck as there are some very nice and easy to get to beaches near this port, making a beach break one of the Best things to do in San Juan on a Cruise.
+If your idea of a vacation includes a beach break, then you are in luck as there are some very nice and easy to get to beaches near this port.

-If you are looking for some fruity drinks with umbrellas and access to restaurants and hotel resorts, then Condado Beach is perfect for you.
+Looking for some fruity drinks with umbrellas and access to restaurants and hotel resorts?
+Then, Condado Beach is perfect for you.
 Located right near the hotel district, it is not exactly a remote beach, but it definitely has some perks including many options for water sports, the opportunity to utilize hotel amenities for additional costs, and the ability to rent chairs and umbrellas.